+Chemical Control

 GardenTech® Sevin® Concentrate Bug Killer

 Bayer Advanced™ Complete Insect Killer

 Western Grapeleaf Skeletonizer

 Adult metallic bluish or greenish-black moth emerges in early spring to June.
 Pale yellow capsule-shaped eggs laid in clusters on underside of leaf.
 Larvae feed side by side on underside of leaf.
 Five stages of larvae ranging from cream colored to brown to yellow with two purple and several black bands.
 Have conspicuous tufts of long black poisonous spine, which cause skin welts.
 When mature, larvae crawl under loose bark or in ground litter and spin a dirty white cocoon to pupate.
 Larvae feed on lower leaf surface leaving only veins and upper cuticle.
 This leaves a whitish paper like appearance.
 Later larvae stages skeletonize leaves, leaving only larger veins.
 Can defoliate vines by July and larvae may then feed on grape clusters causing bunch rot.